Statement of Faith

 In 2003 Al and the leadership team began to pray about a new, permanent location, and eventually settled on an abandoned dairy barn about 10 minutes from town.
 As Al once said, “It wasn't the only option we explored, but it was the only impossible option.”
 Nevertheless, April 2016 marked our tenth anniversary at “The Barn,” a beautiful home that continues to inspire and offer us potential for growth.

 After 19 years of service, Al retired, and Steve Swan was called to be pastor in January of 2017.
 Steve joined us from Winnipeg, Manitoba with his wife Sarah and their two young daughters.
-We look forward to what The Lord has in store for us in this new chapter.

 Steve Swan lived in Winnipeg for most of his life, until he obeyed ‘the call of the North’ and accepted the pastor position at YKAC.
 He became a Christian, out of atheism, at the age of 23, when studying Fine Arts at the University of Manitoba.
 Not long after, Steve joined the Navy and moved to the Maritimes.
 He returned to Manitoba after three years to enroll in Providence Theological Seminary.
 Steve helped to pastor a downtown church in Winnipeg for nearly 10 years before heading North with his wife Sarah and two daughters.
 Steve promises not to tell TOO many sea stories while preaching, and will try to limit his Bob Dylan quotes to one per sermon.
 He loves to converse with people who are skeptical or searching.